|

 You can only make a new beginning if you first make an ending and

 spend some time in the neutral zone.
-However, most coaches try to
+However, most child coaches are

-tend to take a performance deficit approach with their clients and
+who have not been trained in the use of the behavioral sciences, tend to take a performance deficit approach with children and spend

-spend much of their time in the 'New Beginning' zone concentrating
+much of their time in the 'New Beginning' zone concentrating on the

-fail to pay important attention to the endings (of why a person was
+fail to pay important attention to the endings (of why a child was

 where they were to then become committed to move on)